Enrollment Suggestions for Students Taking Developmental Courses

 - First Aid: HPER 1102

-Students should try to avoid taking credit-level courses that involve high-level reading and writing skills such as history, government, sociology, psychology, speech, science, etc. Thus, for example, students should complete Fundamental English (or test out of it) before enrolling in history and government.
+Students should try to avoid taking credit-level courses like history, government, sociology, psychology, speech, or science that involve higher-level reading and writing skills.
+For example, students should complete ENGL 0133: English Composition Review (or test out of it) before enrolling in history and government.
+An exception is READ 1213: Advanced Reading and Vocabulary Enrichment; credit-level classes will generally be fine for students taking this course.

 Students are encouraged to discuss the following resources with their academic advisor: